HSRugg/DSI-SF-4-HSRugg/README.md

 Hello,
 Welcome to my Git repo.
-Here you find lots of plotting and Data Science tool.
+Here you find lots of plotting and Data Science tools.

 Feel free to use them.
 -Harrison R